 If you want to control the election process, you can declare a specific environment to be the master.
-Note that for the replication framework, it is only possible to do this at application startup.
+Note that for the Replication Manager, it is only possible to do this at application startup.
 Should the master become unavailable during run-time for any reason, an election is held.
 The environment that receives the most number of votes, wins the election and becomes the master.
-A machine receives a vote because it has the most number of log records.
+A machine receives a vote because it has the most up-to-date log records.